cassandrale179/uicollectionview-basics/README.md

   }
  ```
 #### F. Create supplementary view for the time indicator line (Emily)
-**1. Create a custom TimeIndicator Class
+**1. Create a custom TimeIndicator Class**
-This supplementary view will be inheriting from the UICollectionReusableView as a supplementary view that moves with the collectionView.
+- This supplementary view inherit UICollectionReusableView and moves with the collectionView.
-Since we want the time Indicator to be a line of the current time, it is essentially going to be a 2px wide cell that is red.
+- It is a 2px wide cell that is red.
 ``` objective-c
 - (instancetype)initWithFrame:(CGRect)frame
 {